Funded Research

 Identification of autoantigen epitopes in alopecia areata by T-Scan

-Year: 2023 PI Name: Zhenpeng Dai, PhD Award Type: Research Grant Status: In Progress Summary:
+Year: 2023 PI Name: Zhenpeng Dai, PhD Award Type: Research Grant Status: Completed Summary:

 Alopecia areata (AA) is an autoimmune disease that causes hair loss.
 Immune cells known as T cells recognize hair follicles’ own components (antigen) as foreign and elicit an immune response against hair follicle.
 We recently identified several alopecic T cell clones in the mouse model of AA.
 However, the protein that the alopecic T cells recognize in hair follicle remains unknown.
 T-Scan is a high-throughput method for genomewide identification of antigens recognized by T cells.
 To figure out what the T cells are recognizing in AA hair follicles, we will use T-Scan to find own protein components recognized by alopecic T cells.